Kai-fung/sql-data-warehouse/README.md

 1. **Ingest** raw CSV data from ERP and CRM into the **Bronze** layer
 2. **Clean and standardize** the data in the **Silver** layer
 3. **Integrate and model** the data in the **Gold** layer for analytics

-### Key Data Processing Tasks

-- Handle missing or invalid values
-- Standardize formats and naming conventions
-- Normalize customer and product attributes
-- Derive calculated fields such as sales amount
-- Join CRM and ERP entities into conformed analytical objects

 ---